This blog may contain affiliate links. Read our disclosure policy for more info.

 Luxury – $$$

-Hotel Jose Nogueira – One of the most beautiful hotels Punta Arenas inside of a historical old building from 1895 that is within walking distance to many shops and restaurants.
-Rooms are huge and cozy.
-The onsite bar and restaurant is the perfect place to relax and enjoy during the evenings and there’s even a comfortable sunroom too.
+Hotel Jose Nogueira is one of the most beautiful hotels in Punta Arenas.
+It’s located inside a historical building from 1895, which is within walking distance of many shops and restaurants.
+The rooms are huge and cozy, and the on-site bar and restaurant are the perfect place to relax and enjoy during the evenings.
+And there’s even a comfortable sunroom to enjoy, too.
 Really, it’s one of the more memorable stays in Punta Arenas if you ask me!

 Rooms are about $192 USD per night and can be reserved on Booking.com.